2015 Land Rover Range Rover SportChange year or vehicle

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.

-This is my second Land Rover Range Rover Sport
+The 2015 Land Rover Range Rover Sport currently has 8 recalls

 48 months / 50,000 miles